SnowyMouse/invader/README.md

   -p --bump-palettize <val>    Set the bumpmap palettization setting.
 Can be:
                                off or on.
 Default (new tag): off -P --fs-path                 Use a filesystem path for the data.
+  -r --reg-point-hack <val>    Ignore sequence borders when calculating
+                               registration point (AKA 'filthy sprite bug
-  -R --regenerate              Use the bitmap tag's compressed color plate data
+                               fix').
+Can be: off or on.
+Default (new tag): off -R --regenerate              Use the bitmap tag's compressed color plate data as data.
-                               as data.
   -s --mipmap-scale <type>     Mipmap scale type.
 This does not save in .bitmap